Dasomiiii/dasomi/README.md

 to their respective subdirectories in the output directory.
 Images will get put into images/, fonts into fonts/, etc.

 There are some example post files in resources/ that you can look at to understand the post format.

-...

-Who am I kidding?
-No one but me's gonna fucking use this program.
-I just want the codebase to be comprehensible, that's all.